Calling in the Four Directions (Script)

 Invocation Example:

 “We call upon the element of Water, the direction of the West, the place of healing and emotional flow.
-Guide us through the depths of our unconscious with compassion and clarity.
+The place where the sun sets, where summer turns to Autumn and the leaves fall off the trees.
+We welcome the wild woman and Queen archetype to guide us through the depths of our unconscious into wisdom, compassion and clarity.
+We welcome the energies of the waning moon, the deep emotions that rise inside of us, the dolphins and whales that gracefully move through the water and the energy of healing, forgiveness and intuition.
 Blessed be the waters.”

 North: The Element of Earth